-Content plays such a major role in search engine ranking and optimisation.
-Google cannot class a website as worthy unless it can determine the content is relevant to the searches being performed.
+Content plays a major role in search engine ranking and optimisation.
+Google cannot classify a website as worthy unless it can determine the content is relevant to the searches being performed.
 This means you must ensure your website content is geared towards what people are searching for online.

 What this means is that each page (including blog posts) needs to be of high-quality content and authoritative.
-This means if you have a services page which lists your services you also need a whole dedicated page for each of those services also.
+This means if you have a services page that lists your services you also need a whole dedicated page for each of those services.
 E.g. /services to then /service1 /service2 /service3 etc. These pages we recommend should have at least 500 words of relevant content on them.
-This can be hard to do but is essential to get ranking in Google for your keywords.
+This can be hard to do but is essential to get a ranking in Google for your keywords.
 It’s difficult to write a lot of content about something which sometimes can be very dry.
-Your blog posts also need to be the same, with a minimum of 500 words, but aim for 1000+ words for your cornerstone (most important) content.
+Your blog posts also need to be the same, with a minimum of 500 words but aim for 1000+ words for your cornerstone (most important) content.

 Never Duplicate Other People’s Website Content